lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

         * FP32: /opt/intel/computer_vision_sdk/deployment_tools/intel_models/face-detection-retail-0004/FP32/face-detection-retail-0004.xml

-    * More detail may be found in the OpenVINO toolkit at: file:///opt/intel/computer_vision_sdk/deployment_tools/intel_models/face-detection-retail-0004/description/face-detection-retail-0004.html
+    * More detail may be found in the OpenVINO™ toolkit at: file:///opt/intel/computer_vision_sdk/deployment_tools/intel_models/face-detection-retail-0004/description/face-detection-retail-0004.html

 Each model may be used to perform face detection, the difference is how complex each underlying model is for the results it is capable of producing as shown in the summary below (for more details, see the descriptions HTML pages for each model):